Dominic Murgido

 Some insight:

 • Patience.
-This is a long process and it cannot be hurried or buried in work or keeping yourself busy.
+This is a long process and it cannot be hurried or buried in work or by keeping yourself busy.

 • Gently wrap yourself in the warm memories of your loved one.
 Allow the love that held you close continue to bring you strength and comfort.